G-Research/fast-string-search/README.md

 Create a trie, then a regex from that: https://stackoverflow.com/questions/42742810/speed-up-millions-of-regex-replacements-in-python-3/42789508#42789508

-* Python library: https://github.com/ZhukovAlexander/triegex, seems broken though (there may be others)
+* Python library: https://github.com/ZhukovAlexander/triegex, seems possibly broken though (there may be others)
+* Ended up using the StackOverflow version

 ### Hash map/set (has additional restrictions)